 The 757 is still operated by many airlines around the world, notably American Airlines, Delta Air Lines and United Airlines.
 As of 2018, in excess of 650 Boeing 757s were still flying for commercial and cargo airlines.

 In the early 1980s, Singapore Airlines was looking to replace its Boeing 727s.
 At the time, Boeing was starting to manufacture the 757s and Airbus was making the A310-200s.
 Singapore Airlines, rather astutely, took some of each for a few years to try.

-They went with Airbus, eventually going with the A310-300.
+The company went with Airbus, eventually going with the A310-300.
 That aircraft went on to become an iconic Singapore Airlines plane type.